lino-framework/book/docs/specs/vat.rst

     Abstract base class for invoices, offers and other vouchers.

+    Adds the following database fields:

     .. attribute:: partner

        Mandatory field to be defined in another class.

-    .. attribute:: refresh_after_item_edit
+    .. attribute:: items_edited

-        The total fields of an invoice are currently not automatically updated each time an item is modified.
-Users must click the Save or the Register button to see the invoices totals.

-        One idea is to have
-        :meth:`lino_xl.lib.vat.models.VatItemBase.after_ui_save`
-        insert a `refresh_all=True` (into the response to the PUT or POST coming from Lino.GridPanel.on_afteredit).

-        This has the disadvantage that the cell cursor moves to the upper left corner after each cell edit.
-We can see how this feels by setting :attr:`refresh_after_item_edit` to `True`.

     .. attribute:: vat_regime

         The VAT regime to be used in this document.
 A pointer to :class:`VatRegimes`.

+    Adds an action:

+    .. attribute:: compute_sums

+        Calls :class:`ComputeSums` for this document.

+    Models that inherit this mixin can set the following class
+    attribute:

+    .. attribute:: edit_totals

+        Whether the user usually wants to edit the total amount or not.

+        The total fields of an invoice are not automatically updated each time an item is modified.
+Users must click the Σ ("Compute sums") button (or Save or the Register button) to see the invoice's totals.

+.. class:: ComputeSums

+    Compute the sum fields of a :class:`VatDocument` based on its items.

+    Represented by a "Σ" button

 .. class:: VatItemBase

     Model mixin for items of a :class:`VatTotal`.